 - Support applied research to reduce N in the catchment

 - Facilitate joint ventures or partnerships to achieve Trust objectives

 - Source additional funding (Charitable Trust)

 - Monitor and report on the Trust's performance.

 Chairman's Report and Financial Statements

-You can download the Chairman's report for the period 1 July 2011 to 30 June 2012 and financial statements in pdf format below:
+You can now download the Chairman's report for the period 01 July 2014 to 30 June 2015 and the audited financial statements in pdf format below: